 Time will tell how the new V-Series will perform, and we’re hopeful that the prototypes rolled out at the Detroit Grand Prix will take us by surprise.

-The 2020 Cadillac CT4 will be available for ordering later this year.
-Production will take place at GM’s Lansing Grand River facility in Michigan.
+Production of the CT4 is taking place at GM’s Lansing Grand River facility in Michigan.